Augmented Reality (AR) is finding its way into more markets and new use cases are emerging. With this maturation comes an evolving ecosystem.

-Content — The content that is displayed in an AR app on a device is typically a 3d Model (created in 3d Modeling Software) or perhaps a 3d representation of a 2d object (like photo or video.)
+Content — The content that is displayed in an AR app on a device is typically a 3d Model (created in CAD or 3d Modeling Software) or perhaps a 3d representation of a 2d object (like photo or video.)

 Triggers and Anchors — Before AR content can be experienced, the user needs to be made aware of it’s presence.
 Most often, a visual queue is used, such as an image of some sort, or a QR code or web link.
 Other trigger options exist: BlueTooth Low Energy (BTLE) beacons or Near Field Communication (NFC) can be employed as well.
 Collectively, these technologies make the user aware that an AR experience is available (see Discovery, below) and can cause their device to materialize the Content.
 Another important element is the means by which a Model is Anchored in the physical world.
 The first Anchors were called Markers – a 2d image placed in the real world.
 When the AR software identifies the Marker, it can lock the Model onto that spot allowing the user to move around the Model and view it from other angles.
 More recent technologies (ARKit, ARCore) provide an ability to identify and lock onto a horizontal or vertical surface then lock the Model onto that surface.
 Other Anchor types will emerge.